rvaidun/email-automater/README.md

 ```

 ## Schedule Emails
-To enable scheduling emails you need to set the `--schedule` flag.
-You also need to provide the `--schedule_csv_path` flag which is the path to the CSV file which contains the schedule information.
+To enable scheduling emails you need to set `ENABLE_STREAK_SCHEDULING`.
+You also need to provide the `SCHEDULE_CSV_PATH` which is the path to the CSV file which contains the schedule information.
 The CSV file should have the following columns:
 - `DAY`: An integer from 0 to 6 representing the day of the week where 0 is Monday and 6 is Sunday.
 - `START_TIME`: The start time of the email in the format `HH:MM`.
 24-hour format.
 - `END_TIME`: The end time of the email in the format `HH:MM`.
 24-hour format.